harshpatel0/Tycoon/docs/(Dev) Cloudsave Management.md

-The API will return 200 status code as well as the encrypted data when found The API will return 404 status code when it is not found
+The API will return 200 status code as well as the encrypted data when found The API will return 404 status code when it is not found The API will return 400 status code when the client sends a bad response

 ### Uploading Cloudsaves